Mettak/sdslib/README.md

 # THIS LIBRARY IS IN REFACTORING STATE, SO IT'S USELESS RIGHT NOW.
-DON'T USE IT!
+SWITCH TO THE BRANCH <a href="https://github.com/Mettak/sdslib/tree/before_refactoring">'before_refactoring'</a> WHERE IS LAST FUNCTIONAL VERSION.

 # sdslib
 <b>sdslib</b> is small DLL library written in C# with whose help you can manage SDS files.
 This library gives you ability to create .NET applications for modding <a href="https://en.wikipedia.org/wiki/Mafia_II" target=_blank><b>Mafia II</b></a>.
 Development of this library requires reverse engineering.